korjaa/Hantek6022API/README.md

 You can even use the programs without installing anything.
 You just need a working `python3-libusb` installation.
 All you need is the `PyHT6022` directory in the directory where your Python program is located (e.g. in `examples`).
+This means:

-This means: download this repo (as `https://github.com/Ho-Ro/Hantek6022API/archive/refs/heads/main.zip` or with `git clone https://github.com/Ho-Ro/Hantek6022API.git`), go to `examples` and try e.g. `python3 get_serial_number.py`.
+- download this repo (as `https://github.com/Ho-Ro/Hantek6022API/archive/refs/heads/main.zip`)
+- or execute `git clone https://github.com/Ho-Ro/Hantek6022API.git`
+- go to `examples`
+- try e.g. `python3 get_serial_number.py`.

 ## Developer Info